lobax/sandrider/Readme.md

 Detects any instances of the [Shai-Hulud](https://socket.dev/blog/ongoing-supply-chain-attack-targets-crowdstrike-npm-packages) supply chain attack against NPM packages.

 It recursively scans any provided folder for clear cut indicators of compromise.
 The script is meant to be **small**, easily **auditable** and useable in **CI pipelines**.
 Since the attack targets the NPM infrastructure, the script is written in ES6.
+It also uses **no external dependencies**.

 ## Usage
 - `node index.mjs` - Scans the current working directory for Shai-Hulud